ManishMaurya03/open-ai-playground/README.md

 # open-ai-playground
-This repo contains  llm application developed using Open AI
+This repo contains llm application developed using Open AI with Observability & Evaluation using LangFuse palteform.